insidewhy/catfriend/README.markdown

 ## Configuration
 The configuration file lives at ~/.config/catfriend.
 Here is an example config:

-    host secure.work.com
+    imap secure.work.com
         user      bossman@work.com
         password  secure
         nossl # turn off ssl, it is on by default

-    host imap.gmail.com
+    imap imap.gmail.com
         id        fun  # used instead of host in nofifications when available user      friend@gmail.com
         password  faptap
+        cert_file server.pem  # relative to ~/.config or XDG config dir

-    # time notification remains on screen in milliseconds
+    # Time notification remains on screen in milliseconds
     notificationTimeout    10000
-    errorTimeout           60000  # as above but for error notifications socketTimeout          60     # server socket timeout in seconds checkInterval          60     # how often to wait between checks in seconds
+    errorTimeout           60000  # as above but for error notifications socketTimeout          60     # server socket timeout in seconds

+    # How often to wait between checks in seconds, only required for Python
+    # version as Ruby version uses IMAP IDLE to notify you as soon as mail
+    # arrives
+    checkInterval          60

 ## TODO
-* Use IMAP idle rather than polling
+* Support POP3/RSS Feeds

 ## Dependencies

+### Ruby version
+* ruby-libnotify
+* ruby-xdg (optional)

+### Python version
 * python-notify

+## Comparison

+### Ruby pros
+* You can terminate the Ruby version at any time with ctrl-C whilst the Python version can get unavoidably stuck for a while waiting on IO due to Python's threading model.
+* Ensures your security by forcing you to download SSL certificates for self signed SSL keys.
+* Ruby's IMAP library supports the IDLE command so you get notified as soon as new mail arrives; whilst the Python version has to poll for mail at a configurable interval.

+### Python pros
+* Can be faster depending on your Ruby implementation.
+* Accepts self-signed SSL certificates with no fuss (although this is insecure).